travis-ci/docs-travis-ci-com/user/notifications.md

     travis encrypt "<account>:<token>" --add notifications.slack.rooms

+Similarly, you can use the channel override syntax with encrypted credentials as well.

+    travis encrypt "<account>:<token>#channel" --add notifications.slack.rooms

 Once everything's setup, push a new commit and you should see something like the screenshot below: